isabelyb/enerbit/README.md

 ![testCase1](assets/testCase1.png)

-\*Login for this Demo isnot allowed for this demo.
+\*Login is not allowed for this demo.
 As a workarround to demosntrate login test, steps 2* and 3* have been included to redirect to an accessible login feature.